Walter Raleigh: New World

-In 1587, Raleigh attempted a second expedition, again establishing a settlement on Roanoke Island.
+On July 22, 1587, Raleigh attempted a second expedition, again establishing a settlement on Roanoke Island.
 This time, a more diverse group of settlers was sent, including some entire families, under the governance of John White.
 After a short while in America, White returned to England to obtain more supplies for the colony, planning to return in a year.
 Unfortunately for the colonists at Roanoke, one year became three.
 The first delay came when Queen Elizabeth I ordered all vessels to remain at port for potential use against the Spanish Armada.
 After England's 1588 victory over the Spanish Armada, the ships were given permission to sail.

 The second delay came after White's small fleet set sail for Roanoke and his crew insisted on sailing first towards Cuba in hopes of capturing treasure-laden Spanish merchant ships.
 Enormous riches described by their pilot, an experienced Portuguese navigator hired by Raleigh, outweighed White's objections to the delay.

 When the supply ship arrived in Roanoke, three years later than planned, the colonists had disappeared.
 The only clue to their fate was the word "CROATOAN" and the letters "CRO" carved into tree trunks.
 White had arranged with the settlers that if they should move, the name of their destination be carved into a tree or corner post.
 This suggested the possibility that they had moved to Croatoan Island, but a hurricane prevented John White from investigating the island for survivors.
 Other speculation includes their having starved, or been swept away or lost at sea during the stormy weather of 1588.
 No further attempts at contact were recorded for some years.
-Whatever the fate of the settlers, the settlement is now remembered as the "Lost Colony of Roanoke Island".
+Whatever the fate of the settlers, the settlement is now remembered as the "Roanoke Colony", later known as the "Lost Colony".

+Raleigh himself never visited North America, although he led expeditions in 1595 and 1617 to the Orinoco river basin in South America in search of the golden city of El Dorado.
+These expeditions were funded primarily by Raleigh and his friends but never provided the steady stream of revenue necessary to maintain a colony in America.